isomorphic-software/smartclient-docs/classes/EditPane.md

 **Flags**: IR

 ---
+## Attr: EditPane.editContextProperties

+### Description
+Properties to be applied to the [editContext](#attr-editpaneeditcontext) when created.

+**Flags**: IR

+---
+## Attr: EditPane.showSelectedLabel

+### Description
+Should the selection outline show a label for selected components?
+A component may also be highlighted with the selection outline and label to indicate the target of a drop.
+To suppress showing a label at any time set this property to `false`.

+To suppress labels during selection but still show them when targeted for a drop, see [EditContext.showSelectedLabelOnSelect](EditContext.md#attr-editcontextshowselectedlabelonselect).

+NOTE: A selected component label is only supported when [EditProxy.selectedAppearance](EditProxy.md#attr-editproxyselectedappearance) is "outlineEdges".

+**Flags**: IR

+---
 ## Attr: EditPane.allowNestedDrops

 ### Description
 Controls whether components can be dropped into other components which support child components.

-When enabled, during a drop interaction in which a [PaletteNode](../reference.md#object-palettenode) or [EditNode](../reference.md#object-editnode) is the drop data, the [Component Schema](../kb_topics/componentSchema.md#kb-topic-component-schema) of the current candidate drop target is inspected to see whether that parent allows children of the type being dropped.
+When enabled, during a drop interaction in which a [PaletteNode](../reference_2.md#object-palettenode) or [EditNode](../reference.md#object-editnode) is the drop data, the [Component Schema](../kb_topics/componentSchema.md#kb-topic-component-schema) of the current candidate drop target is inspected to see whether that parent allows children of the type being dropped.
 If it does, the drop will result in a call to [EditPane.addNode](#method-editpaneaddnode) for a paletteNode or for an existing [EditNode](../reference.md#object-editnode) in the same tree.

 Specific components can disable nested drops by explicitly setting [EditProxy.allowNestedDrops](EditProxy.md#attr-editproxyallownesteddrops) to false.

 This mode is enabled by default unless explicitly disabled by setting this property to false.

+**Flags**: IR

+---
+## Attr: EditPane.useCopyPasteShortcuts

+### Description
+If set, auto-enables [EditProxy.useCopyPasteShortcuts](EditProxy.md#attr-editproxyusecopypasteshortcuts) on the [EditProxy](EditProxy.md#class-editproxy) for the [root editNode](#method-editpanegetrooteditnode).
+This works whether there is currently a root editNode or one is added later.

+**Flags**: IR

+---
+## Attr: EditPane.canDragGroup

+### Description
+Should the group selection box shown when [canGroupSelect](EditContext.md#attr-editcontextcangroupselect) is true allow dragging the group as a whole?

+Treated as `true` if not set and [canGroupSelect](EditContext.md#attr-editcontextcangroupselect) is true.

 **Flags**: IR